Michael Freund (historian)

-Michael Freund (1902-1972) was German historian and Professor at the University of Kiel.
+Michael Freund (1902–1972) was a German historian and professor at the University of Kiel.

 Freund's view was that Louis Napoleon was the only real revolutionist in 1848.
-Freund wrote, "After the solemn republican respectablity of 1848 it seemed that only with the Napoleonic experiment did a great revolutionary élan appear on the stage of history".
+Freund wrote, "After the solemn republican respectability of 1848 it seemed that only with the Napoleonic experiment did a great revolutionary élan appear on the stage of history".
 "The state created by Napoleon was anti-socialist, but it was not the laissez-faire state of capitalism.
 The social ideals of the disciples of Saint-Simon were given by Napoleon, for the first time, a military and authoritarian aspect."